 Chiba Tsugutaka: The irony is that it also implies a notion of one being just a puppet.
-To become the best, one has to become like a branch.
+To become the best, we have to become like a branch.
 We seek our original trunk in order to become a stronger branch.
-Therefore, you can say that you stem from that particular trunk.
-The only true question is whether you are a thin or a thick branch.
-The more the branches grow, the better, because then, the nore the trunk growths with them, and as the trunk grows, so do the branches.
+Therefore, we can say that we stem from that particular trunk.
+The only true question is whether we are a thin or a thick branch.
+The more the branches grow, the better, because then, the more the trunk grows with them, and as the trunk grows, so do the branches.

 Daito-ryu genealogy of Chiba Tsugutaka